PaulGilmartin/graph_wrap/README.md

 ### Registering the GraphQL resource

-GraphWrap exposes the GraphQL schema via a tastypie resource (which is effectively a Django class-based view)
+GraphWrap exposes the GraphQL schema via a tastypie resource `GraphQLResource` (which is effectively a Django class-based view).
-- `GraphQLResource`.
 As with all resources, we are required to register `GraphQLResource` with the tastypie Api instance before we can interact with it via HTTP requests.
-Once registered, `GraphQLResource` builds and exposes the a GraphQL queryable schema via the `/graphql` endpoint.
+Once registered, `GraphQLResource` builds and exposes a GraphQL queryable schema via the `/graphql` endpoint.

 ```